Notice: no humanoid vampires here

 My family spans the globe;

-we’re two-thousand species strong.
+over two-thousand species strong.

 From the tropics to the Arctic Circle,